• Skip to primary navigation

 Can I eat the skin of acorn squash?

 Yes, the skin of acorn squash is edible and contains valuable nutrients.
-However, it's often recommended to roast or cook the squash with the skin on for better texture, and you can choose to eat it or easily scoop out the flesh after cooking.
+However, it's often recommended to roast or cook the squash with the skin on for better texture, and you can eat it as is or easily scoop out the flesh after cooking.

 What's the best way to season acorn squash?